M-jerez/any-generator/README.md

 </p>
 <p align="center">
   <strong>Simple scaffolding generator for any project.</strong><br/>
-   Anygen is your own little cli-tool or advanced copy-paste command.
+   Anygen can be an advanced copy-paste command or your little cli-tool.
 </p>

 ---